The Earth Holocracy Proposal’s sixth Volume is titled ‘Why Whole System Change is Necessary’.

-— the Global Domination of the neoliberal hegemony – the controllers of international finance, and thereby, of all sectors of the global economy.
+Here we present Part One, exploring the rise, and devastating powers, of the neo-liberal hegemony – the controllers of international finance, and thereby, of all sectors of neo-liberal globalization, the so-called “free market” economy.

 Foreword to Volume Six: Part One: Global Domination by the Neoliberal Hegemony

 Part One begins, most appropriately, with the Declaration of the Occupation of New York City.
 This is the first declaration of the Occupy Movement – a social movement for real democracy that, occupying Wall Street in September 2011 with a peaceful People’s Assembly, rapidly spread as a global movement of grassroots democratization.
 The Occupy Movement transformed the dialogue of the people – transferring the focus of popular unrest worldwide 1) from governments to the real seats of power, the private powers of global finance, and 2) from wasting time protesting, and making demands of, impotent and lying governments, to instead address the issues of global inequity and the “occupation” of humanity by the 1%, and instigate, via direct democratic process, practical resolution.

 In the second article, we survey the truly extraordinary accomplishment of “the neoliberal hegemony” in centralizing and consolidating global power into their own hands.

 In the third article, we explore how the neoliberal hegemony achieved its domination over nations – the destruction of national sovereignty.

 We look at the role of ‘Free Trade Agreements’ (NAFTA, TPP, TAFTA, TTIP): “actually corporate rights agreements designed to make corporations more powerful than national governments and to roll back generations of environmental and social progress” (Real Democracy Now!, 2013).